-In order to develop the user requirements for accurately assessing current performance in a variety of national ED metrics including length of stay, patient flow, and service quality, an interdisciplinary team comprised of subject matter experts from several hospital services reviewed 4 years of data comprised of 169,330 visits to the Columbia VA Health Care System Emergency Department.
+An interdisciplinary team comprised of subject matter experts from several hospital departments reviewed several years of data containing 169,330 visits to the Columbia VA Health Care System Emergency Department.
 An in-house development team with expertise in operational data science analyzed the dataset to uncover key metric drivers and patient arrival trends using a combination of Bootstrap Aggregation, Random Forests, and K-means Clustering.
 This was then used to create a highly reliable rule-based classification algorithm.